 Ryanair classes itself as 'Europe's greenest, cleanest airline', and was the first airline to commit to being plastic-free by 2023.

 In junio 2019, British Airways revealed its newest eco-friendly feature to the premium economy cabin.
 Since then, passengers travelling in the World Traveller Plus cabin receive new amenity kits made from recycled materials such as plastic bottles.

-British Airways also has plans to create a plant that will turn everyday household and commercial waste into jet fuel to be used for its airplanes.
+British Airways also has plans to create a plant that will turn everyday household and commercial waste into jet fuel to be used for its aeroplanes.
 The legacy carrier plans to build the plant on a site in Lincolnshire and predicts that it will transform more than 500,00 tonnes of waste into fuel a year.

 Loganair is forthcoming as the leading pioneer of electric aircraft.
 The Scottish regional airline wants to start using electric-powered planes by 2021 for its flights between Westray and Papa Westray in a bid to reach its goal to become carbon neutral.